 How far in advance are events scheduled?

-Typically, six months to a year in advance.
+Typically, several months to a year in advance.

 If I'm not currently employed in a restaurant or food-related business, can I still participate in an event at the Beard House?

 Participating in an event at the Beard House is costly for both the chef and the James Beard Foundation.
 Generally, chefs need the physical and financial support of a restaurant and its staff to help with the preparation and execution of their event, but we are happy to consider unique situations when they arise.

 What are the costs associated with presenting a meal at the Beard House?

 Chefs and other participants cover the cost of travel to New York City, accommodations, as well as food and beverage costs associated with the event.
 The James Beard Foundation covers the cost of staffing (waiters, stewards, and kitchen managers), linen, rentals, and marketing the event directly to its membership and the general public.
 The Foundation also provides participating chefs with a portion of the event’s proceeds to help offset food costs.